OlliNiemitalo/pipecrawler/README.md

 ![image](https://user-images.githubusercontent.com/60920087/233575127-6ddb9166-6b72-4d2e-974e-c1c463e9f9bc.png)

 The upper unit was 3d-printed in PETG in two halves ("top" and "bottom").
-The flexure springs feel a bit too tight, likely demanding too much power from the motor.
+The flexure springs feel a bit too tight, likely demanding too much power from a motor.